-Trolinger Law Offices, LLC, a trusted Ohio divorce attorney, will be there throughout the process to ease your stress and concerns.
+Trolinger Law Offices, a trusted Ohio divorce attorney, will be there throughout the process to ease your stress and concerns.
 Your children, finances, future, and peace of mind are our priorities in representing you.
 No divorce is the same.
-Trolinger Law Offices, LLC provides you with individualized, sophisticated, and vigorous representation to protect you and your family.
+Trolinger Law Offices provides you with personalized and robust representation to protect you and your family.

 OHIO Divorce ATTORNEY

 Divorce is the process in which married couples, without pre-established terms, follow a series of legal proceedings to terminate their marriage.
 Once you hire a divorce attorney, the following process begins:

 - A party files a complaint with the court.

 - The other spouse files his or her response to the complaint.

 - Both spouses present their views of how and on what terms the marriage is to be terminated.